bvz2000/use/README.md

 I can also manually unuse any of these used packages one by one if needed.

-A list of all currently used packages, whether manually used in a shell, or auto-used from another use package can be displayed by typing: `use`.
+A list of all currently used packages, whether manually used in a shell, or auto-used from another use package can be displayed by typing: `used`.

 ### Auto-using use packages.